A Large Pairwise Far Family of Aronszajn Trees: Distinct Aronszajn Trees

 \section{Distinct Aronszajn Trees}

-In this section we show how to use the proxy principle to construct non-club isomorphic Aronszajn trees.
+In this section we show how to use the proxy principle to construct non-club-isomorphic Aronszajn trees.
 This construction can be thought of as a warm up for the main result in Section 3.